-Like the management, the ownership of Fleurs et Cadeux is similarly dispersed, with those holding shares in the business also pitching in at different capacities.
-These include chef Tetsuya Shimizu (Pastel, Marusan) responsible for the food menu; Sebastien D. Langlois (Buvette Chez Simone) who oversees wine, sakes, and beer; Kris Guilty (La Rama Records) and Hideyuki Imaizumi (Marusan) on music; and others.
+Like the management, the ownership of Fleurs et Cadeux is similarly dispersed, with those holding shares in the business also pitching in in different capacities.
+These include chef Tetsuya Shimizu (Pastel, Marusan), responsible for the food menu; Sebastien D. Langlois (Buvette Chez Simone), who oversees wine, sakes, and beer; Kris Guilty (La Rama Records) and Hideyuki Imaizumi (Marusan) on music; and others.

 In some ways, even the previous owner of 1002 St-Urbain, Mr. Wong, who operated a flower shop in the space for the past 30 years, got a say: The team decided to keep his business’ name, signage, and even the same salmon pink facade.
 “It’s a very old building; we can trace it back to the 1800s, so keeping some of the original elements of this recognizable Chinatown staple felt like the respectful and proper thing to do,” Schmidt says.